smurphin/smurphin.github.io/_posts/2023-04-17-Terraform-S3-backend.md

 ![Terminal output](/assets/images/terminal_output1.png)

-And that’s it, now when you make any changes to your Terraform config state will be synced to a central S3 bucket.
+And that’s it, now when you make any changes to your Terraform config, the state will be synced to a central S3 bucket.

 I’ll add an example in here later on what to do if you’ve already been running with local state files.